jamescarson3/ctls2017/docs/intro_to_linux_07.md

 $ date
 ```

-The `which` command tells the user the location of a command or program that is currently in the "PATH" (more on this later.
+The `which` command tells the user the location of a command or program that is currently in the "PATH" (more on this later).
 For example, we can find the location of the `ls` command, or help determine the version of python that is in our PATH:

 ```
 $ which ls